lukehunter/fileindexer/README.md

 - Handles database insert/update retries for robust operation.
 - Parallel file processing with concurrency control.

+## TODO
+- missing file handling
+- re-hashing files which haven't been scanned in a while

 ## Prerequisites
 - Go 1.18 or later.
 - PostgreSQL database.